 Since the end of March our schools' and college's decision making has been guided by a set of principles.
 We have adapted these principles as the situation and Government guidance has changed.
-This update is based on the latest Government guidance following the end of the second lockdown on 2 December.
+This update is based on the latest Government guidance published on December 31st 2020.
 Our key principles are:

-- We will continue to put the safety of our pupils, learners and staff at the forefront of all we do; - We will continue to follow Government guidance and keep our position under review; - We will continue to ensure that each pupil/learner has an individualised, updated, Covid-19 Risk Assessment; - Pupils and learners will learn in 'bubbles' with the same staff assigned to these bubbles, where possible; - Pupils/learners and staff will not always be able to social distance within bubbles because of the support needs of our pupils and learners; - Staff with peripatetic roles (e.g. Speech and Language Therapist, Occupational Therapist) will need to work in a few bubbles.
-We will ensure we minimise the number of contacts these staff have; - When outside of these bubbles, staff will practise social distancing of 1m plus;
+- We will continue to put the safety of our pupils, learners and staff at the forefront of all we do; - We will continue to follow Government guidance and keep our position under review; - We will continue to ensure that each pupil/learner has an individualised, updated, Covid-19 Risk Assessment; - Pupils and learners will learn in 'bubbles' with the same staff assigned to these bubbles, where possible; - Pupils/learners and staff will not always be able to social distance within bubbles because of the support needs of our pupils and learners;

-&lt;sup>1 Version 2 was published on 12 May, Version 3 on 8 July, and Version 4 on 19 August, Version 5 on 5 November and Version 6 on 14 December
+&lt;sup>1 Version 2 was published on 12 May, Version 3 on 8 July, and Version 4 on 19 August, Version 5 on 5 November and Version 6 on 14 December, Version 7 on 4th January 2021